 Make sure that all your data has been submitted to Wisconsin DNR.
 If data has been entered into SWIMS database you do not need to submit a paper copy.
-If you do not have Internet access, mail copies of your data using the addressed envelopes that are provided to you.
+If you do not have Internet access, send your data sheets to your CLMN coordinator.